-- Encephalopathy (cognitive disturbances such as short-term memory loss, difficulty concentrating, problems following conversations)
+- Encephalopathy (cognitive disturbances such as short-term memory loss, difficulty concentrating, and problems following conversations)

 - Polyneuropathy (disease of many nerves)

 May is Lyme Disease Awareness Month.
-Most identified cases of Lyme disease occur during June, July, August, and right now is the best time to learn how to avoid tick bites and what to do if you are bitten.
-Use these two websites to learn more: Preventing Tick Bites on People and Tick Removal and Testing.
+Most identified cases of Lyme disease occur during June, July, and August, and right now is the best time to learn how to avoid tick bites and what to do if you are bitten.

 Have a safe summer!